 As described in Note 1, Mater Academy Central, Inc. and Mater Academy, Inc. are affiliated entities.
-Mater Academy, Inc. charges an assessment to all its affiliated schools for shared corporate costs and accreditation expenses.
-During 2022, the School paid \$58,425 to the Corporation for these shared costs.
+Mater Academy Inc charges to its affiliated schools an assessment for shared corporate costs and accreditation expenses.
+Mater Palms Academy paid \$129,150 in connection with these charges during the year.